-'''

-c:\Users\(Your Name)\AppData\Local\VirtualStore\Program Files\FlightGear\Scenery

-'''
+c:\Users\(Your Name)\AppData\Local\VirtualStore\Program Files\FlightGear\Scenery folder.
+Dragging an aircraft folder to data/Aircraft folder (or a scenery folder to data/Scenery folder) under the data folder will get the job done.

 If it does this, you need to copy the Terrain and Objects directories manually to your real FlightGear Scenery directory as described above.